Finding faint fireballs in the dark desert sky

 Working with Mr Hadrien Devillepoix from the DFN, the radio astronomy team installed a modified DFN camera with a narrower field of view and optimised for higher sensitivity, the ‘astrocam’, out in the Murchison to look at the same part of the sky as the MWA.
 Using this they collected photos during nights of the Geminid meteor shower to correlate against the MWA data.
 The difficult part was to then find all of these rare meteor trails, faint as well as bright, in thousands of photos of the night sky to compare with any radio signals originating from the same time and place.

-Dr Kevin Chai and Mr Shiv Meka from the Curtin Institute for Computation joined the project to build a machine learning algorithm to automatically detect even the faintest meteor trails in the mass of digital photos.
+Curtin Institute for Computation specialists joined the project to build a machine learning algorithm to automatically detect even the faintest meteor trails in the mass of digital photos.
 To train it to identify meteor trails, Ms. Xiang Zhang sorted through 6,000 images and manually identified and annotated about 70 meteors, but this wasn’t a large enough data set to train the convolutional neural network effectively.

-To bypass the lack of training data and avoid weeks of manual searching for more of these rare events, Chai and Meka created artificial training images, taking pictures of the night sky without meteor trails from the data set and adding random lines in a variety of positions, orientations, lengths, thicknesses and light intensities to mimic meteor trails.
+To bypass the lack of training data and avoid weeks of manual searching for more of these rare events, the CIC team created artificial training images, taking pictures of the night sky without meteor trails from the data set and adding random lines in a variety of positions, orientations, lengths, thicknesses and light intensities to mimic meteor trails.
 They rapidly created a dataset of 30,000 simulated meteor trails which was then used to train the neural network.

 The resulting algorithm was surprisingly successful at detecting meteor trails in the 6,000 real digital photos that had been manually examined and annotated by Zhang.
 It found Zhang’s 70 meteors, but identified quite a few others.
 What were initially considered ‘false positive’ results were in every case shown on manual re-examination of the images to be genuine examples of faint meteor trails, or other transient phenomena such as satellites.